-Primary source assignments are nearly plagiarism-proof: The items students work with in the archive can be changed from semester to semester and holdings are unique to each institution, cutting down on students’ ability to plagiarize.
+Primary source assignments are nearly plagiarism-proof.
+The items students work with in special collections can be changed from semester to semester and holdings are unique to each institution, cutting down on students’ ability to plagiarize.

-Special collections assignments combat student passivity and the inclination to do what is easy and familiar.
-Archival research does require more work.
+Special collections assignments combat student passivity.
 Students cannot just sit at home on their computers to do research or go to a familiar library environment.
 They are forced to move out of their comfort zone and become competent at searching for information in new ways.
 The outcome is that students will become able to do primary source research for future classes and they will be learn to be assertive and articulate about their ideas when speaking to librarians and archivists.

 Special collections pedagogy is an emerging field.
 You can distinguish yourself as an instructor in your chosen discipline or in composition pedagogy by working with special collections.